Mrs C Wagner: Headteacher

 Outside of teaching, she is both a keen skier and cyclist, having completed several charity bike rides, including cycling from London to Bolton in two days.

-Ms K Godsal: Teacher of English
+Ms K Godsal: Teacher of English and Professional Mentor

 Ms Godsal graduated from the University of Essex with a BA in English Language and Linguistics.
 Subsequently, she completed a PGCE in English at the London Institute of Education.